awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

  }
 ```

-For a list of all the permissions that are available to assign in an IAM policy, see [Actions, Resources, and Context Keys You Can Use in an IAM Policy for AWS Secrets Manager](reference_iam-permissions.md)\.
+For a list of all the permissions that are available to assign in an IAM policy, see [Actions, Resources, and Context Keys You Can Use in an IAM Policy or Secret Policy for AWS Secrets Manager](reference_iam-permissions.md)\.

 ## Limiting Access to Specific Actions<a name="permissions_grant-limited-actions"></a>